Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Introduction

-Unlike the integrated asymmetry, the forward-backward CP asymmetry $A_{\rm CP}^{\rm FB}(s)$ is dominated by interference between the SM vector current and a scalar operator $g_S$.
-The dominant contribution to this scalar operator arises from non-decoupling box diagrams involving internal heavy neutrinos $N_i$, the top quark, and charged Goldstone bosons, where the heavy neutrino mass dependence cancels in the limit $M_{N_i} \gg v_R$~\cite{Pilaftsis:1991ug}.
-This non-decoupling behavior allows $g_S$ to remain unsuppressed by heavy mass scales, leading to a predicted $A_{\rm CP}^{\rm FB}(s) \sim \mathcal{O}(10^{-4})$ that is within the potential reach of Belle~II~\cite{Kou:2018nap}.
-By incorporating realistic neutrino mass splittings and CP-violating phases from the inverse seesaw mechanism, we demonstrate that the differential forward-backward asymmetry provides a experimentally accessible probe of the LRIS scalar sector.
+Rather than treating this as a negative result, we ask a logically independent question: does the LRIS scalar sector produce \emph{any} observable signature in this channel?
+We show that it does.
+Unlike the integrated asymmetry, the forward-backward CP asymmetry $A_{\rm CP}^{\rm FB}(s)$ is sensitive not to the (absent) tensor operator but to interference between the SM vector current and a genuinely different object: a scalar operator $g_S$ generated by a non-decoupling box diagram involving internal heavy neutrinos $N_i$, the top quark, and charged Goldstone bosons, in which the heavy-neutrino mass dependence cancels in the limit $M_{N_i} \gg v_R$~\cite{Pilaftsis:1991ug} -- the same non-decoupling mechanism responsible for the $B\to K\mu^+\mu^-$ result of Ref.~\cite{Delepine:2026bkmumu}.
+This allows $g_S$ to remain unsuppressed by heavy mass scales, leading to a predicted $A_{\rm CP}^{\rm FB}(s) \sim \mathcal{O}(10^{-4})$ that is within the potential reach of Belle~II~\cite{Kou:2018nap}.
+The differential forward-backward asymmetry thus provides an experimentally accessible, and falsifiable, probe of the LRIS scalar sector that is entirely independent of whether the model addresses the BaBar anomaly.

 The remainder of this paper is organized as follows.
-In Sec.
-II, we present the effective Hamiltonian for the four-fermion transition $\tau \to \nu_i s\bar{u}$, and define the CP observables in $\tau \to K\pi\nu_\tau$, with particular emphasis on the integrated CP asymmetry and the forward-backward CP asymmetry.
-In Sec.III, we discuss the SM contributions to these observables.
-In Sec.IV, we introduce the LRIS model, focusing on the relevant particle spectrum and Yukawa couplings for the process under consideration.
-Sec.V is devoted to the LRIS contributions to CP asymmetry in $\tau \to K\pi\nu_\tau$, including the tree-level charged Higgs contribution and the box-diagram contribution involving internal heavy neutrinos $N_i$ and the top quark.
-Numerical results are presented in Sec.VI, and our conclusions are given in Sec.VII.
+In Sec.~II, we present the effective Hamiltonian for the four-fermion transition $\tau \to \nu_i s\bar{u}$, and define the CP observables in $\tau \to K\pi\nu_\tau$, with particular emphasis on the integrated CP asymmetry and the forward-backward CP asymmetry.
+In Sec.~III, we discuss the SM contributions to these observables.
+In Sec.~IV, we introduce the LRIS model, focusing on the relevant particle spectrum and Yukawa couplings for the process under consideration.
+Sec.~V is devoted to the LRIS contributions to CP asymmetry in $\tau \to K\pi\nu_\tau$, including the tree-level charged Higgs contribution, the flavor constraints on the model (including $B_d^0$--$\bar{B}_d^0$ mixing and the viable inverse-seesaw parameter space), and the box-diagram contribution involving internal heavy neutrinos $N_i$ and the top quark.
+Numerical results are presented in Sec.~VI, and our conclusions are given in Sec.~VII.